A parade of plows in Dickson City

 In addition to clearing it all away and cleaning it up, the question for many now is what to do with all the snow.

-"Couple of days, there's no where to put it, gonna have to be hauled away now," said Roche.
+"Couple of days, there's nowhere to put it, going to have to be hauled away now," said Roche.